sheltermanager/asm3/doc/manual/service.rst

 from :menuselection:`ASM --> Events --> Edit Events`

 Looks for an HTML template called "events" to use.
 A basic template will be used if the template does not exist.
-The template should include the tokens
+The template can include the following tokens:

-$$NAME$$ and $$DESCRIPTION$$ to include those elements from the event.
+$$NAME$$
+    The name of the event.
+$$DESCRIPTION$$
+    The event description.
+Note that this value is editable HTML from the screen.
+$$STARTDATE$$
+    The start date/time.
+$$ENDDATE$$
+    The end date/time.

 A "count" parameter can be passed to return the most recent X events (default 10) and a "template" parameter can set the name of the template to use.